PojavLauncherTeam/PojavLauncher_iOS/README.md

 ## How can it work?
 - Use OpenJDK 16 from Procursus to get real Java environment.
+- Use MetalANGLE for OpenGL ES -> Metal translator.
 - Use GL4ES for OpenGL -> OpenGL ES translator.
 - Use our [LWJGL3 iOS port](https://github.com/PojavLauncherTeam/lwjgl3).
 - Use same launch method as PojavLauncher Android.